ronlawrence/cardano.github.io/_posts/2016-11-29-creating-an-engineering-blog.md

 ## Docker
 **UPDATE FEB 2017** <br/>
 This can be even easier by [installing Docker](https://docs.docker.com/engine/installation/), no need to install anything else.
-In the root of your project create a docker-compose file as below then in a terminal from teh project root run the command `docker-compose up` and jekyll will run connected live to your code.
+In the root of your project create a docker-compose file as below then in a terminal from the project root run the command `docker-compose up` and jekyll will run connected live to your code.
 Any changes will be automatically detected and redeployed as above.

 {% highlight yml linenos %}
 version: '2'